-MRI-friendly defibrillator implant opens doors for thousands of cardiac patients currently denied MRIsJanuary 29th, 2013 in Cardiology /
+MRI-friendly defibrillator implant opens doors for thousands of cardiac patients currently denied MRIsJanuary 29, 2013 in Medicine & Health / Cardiology

 Every year an estimated 1.5 million magnetic resonance imaging (MRI) scans are performed in Canada and the number is growing at a rate of about 10 per cent per year.
 At the same time, a soaring number of Canadians who rely on implanted defibrillators to keep their hearts beating are denied this valuable, life-saving diagnostic test despite a 50 to 75 per cent probability that they will require one over the lifetime of their defibrillator.